A Rigorous Computational Approach to Linear Response: Response for a stochastic perturbation

 In the following subsections we are going to estimate the different summands separately.

-\begin{remark} To do our validated numerics we used SAGE \cite{SAGE} and the validated numerics packages shipped with it (the interval package is a binding to MPFI \cite{MPFI}), running either on locale computers or on a cloud based version called SageMathCloud, https://sagemathcloud.com/.
+\begin{remark} To do our validated numerics we used SAGE \cite{SAGE} and the validated numerics packages shipped with it (the interval package is a binding to MPFI \cite{MPFI}), running either on local computers or on a cloud based version called Cocalc, https://cocalc.com/.

-The discretized operators are computed using a rigorous interval Newton method \cite{Tucker}, while the estimates for the norm of the discretized operators are made using Scipy \cite{Scipy}, with rigorous error bounds on the error made during matrix-vector products. \end{remark}
+The discretized operators are computed using a rigorous interval Newton method \cite{Tucker}, while the estimates for the norm of the discretized operators are done using Scipy \cite{Scipy}, with rigorous error bounds on the error made by matrix-vector products, obtained through the implementation of the rigorous matrix-vector product of \cite{Rump99}.